Your AI

 Proactive by default

-Spots the work and does it — you don’t have to ask.
+Spots the work and does it, so you never have to ask.

 Remembers everything